zpeterg/dash_button/README.md

 A quick-setup set of actions triggered by a dash button

 #Installation
+##See under "tips" for setting up fixed-ip and wifi connection
 ##First update system and Raspberry Pi:
 ```
 sudo apt-get update